 A health care proxy grants authority to another individual to make medical decisions on a person's behalf when that person is not able to communicate decisions on their own.
 The health care proxy ends when the person granting authority revokes it, or dies.

-A Health Insurance Portability and Accountability Act (HIPAA) authorization is a legal document that allows an individual’s health information to be used or disclosed to a third party, typically the individual named as health care power of attorney (POA).
+A Health Insurance Portability and Accountability Act (HIPAA) authorization is a legal document that allows an individual’s health information to be used or disclosed to a third party, typically the individual named as health care agent.
 This waiver can be customized to some extent, allowing for sharing some information while keeping other information private.

 - Locate your health care proxy, living will, and HIPAA authorization (and if you don’t have them, get them drafted).